rocky-linux/documentation/docs/guides/security/openvpn.md

     You can repeat the below steps as many times needed for additional clients.

-Run the `easyrsa` script with `gen-req` and `nopass` parameters to generate client1's certificate with no password:
+Run the `easyrsa` script with `gen-req` and `nopass` parameters to generate client certificates with no password:

 ```bash
 sudo ./easy-rsa/3/easyrsa gen-req client1 nopass
 ```

-Run the `easyrsa` script with `sign-req` and `client` parameters to sign client1's certificate with no password:
+Run the `easyrsa` script with `sign-req` and `client` parameters to sign client certificates with no password:

 ```bash
 sudo ./easy-rsa/3/easyrsa sign-req client client1